It’s impossible to be 100% certain that a tumble dryer is safe.

 Research conducted by UK consumer charity Which? in 2018 concluded that faulty household appliances are responsible for over 60 fires a week nationwide.

-The highest risk appliances were washing machines and tumble dryers.
 Among tumble dryer brands, Hoover and Hotpoint were considered more likely to cause fires.

 Hoover was linked to 12% of tumble dryer fires, which is higher than its estimated market share of 10.2%.
 Hotpoint was linked to 31% of fires, which is higher than its estimated market share of 25%.